comfy/active_link_to/README.md

 For older Rails apps add `config.gem 'active_link_to'` in config/environment.rb and run `rake gems:install`.
 Or just checkout this repo into /vendor/plugins directory.

 ## Super Simple Example
-Here's a link that will have class attached if it happens to be rendered on page with path `/users` or any child of that page like `/users/123`
+Here's a link that will have a class attached if it happens to be rendered on page with path `/users` or any child of that page, like `/users/123`

     active_link_to 'Users', '/users'
     # => <a href="/users" class="active">Users</a>